InternLM/lagent/usage.md

 from lagent.hooks import InternLMActionProcessor

 TOOL_TEMPLATE = (
-    "You are a helpful AI assistant, collaborating with other assistants."
-    " Use the provided tools to progress towards answering the question."
-    " If you are unable to fully answer, that's OK, another assistant with different tools " " will help where you left off.
-Execute what you can to make progress."
-    " If you or any of the other assistants have the final answer or deliverable," " prefix your response with {finish_pattern} so the team knows to stop."
-    " You have access to the following tools:\n{tool_description}.\\\\n**{system_prompt}**" )
+    "You are a helpful AI assistant, collaborating with other assistants.
+Use the provided tools to progress" " towards answering the question.
+If you are unable to fully answer, that's OK, another assistant with" " different tools will help where you left off.
+Execute what you can to make progress.
+If you or any of" " the other assistants have the final answer or deliverable, prefix your response with {finish_pattern}" " so the team knows to stop.
+You have access to the following tools:\n{tool_description}\nPlease provide" " your thought process when you need to use a tool, followed by the call statement in this format:"
+    "\n{invocation_format}\\\\n**{system_prompt}**"
+)

 class DataVisualizer(Agent):